BuddyForms/BuddyForms/readme.txt

 4. Login/ Logout Form - Add Loggin Forms and defin a custom rediret after login

 == Changelog ==

+= 2.8.0 - 22 Mar 2023 =
+* Added a new option to the Form Builder Edit Submission Settings to dynamically define the output from BuddyForms

 = 2.7.9 - 17 Mar 2023 =
 * Improved phar file verification (issue found by Jesús Miguel Calderón).
 * Fixed issue with new user activation link.